-Good to Be Green
+Good to Be Gold

-John Clifford School uses a commercial behaviour scheme called Good to be Green.
+John Clifford School uses a behaviour scheme called Good to be Gold.
 This scheme works on the basis that all children have the opportunity each day to be recognised for following the John Clifford Promises.
-Each child has a Good to be Green card in the class chart and this is displayed in the classroom.

-If a child demonstrates consistency of approach in their attitude and behaviour in line with the John Clifford Promises then they will add a Bronze Card to their name on the class chart.

-If a child goes beyond this and demonstrates a very strong commitment to the Promises in and around the school and home then they will be recommended for a Silver Card to be placed next to their name.
+Each class has a Good to be Gold chart displayed in their classroom and each child has a place upon this chart.
+All children start the week with a green card.
+From there, they can uplevel to Bronze, Silver then Gold for demonstrating a positive attitude and for following the John Clifford Promises.
+When a child goes beyond expectation and demonstrates a very strong commitment to the Promises in and around the school and home they can uplevel by placing a card next to their name.

-Outstanding behaviour and attitude in and around school and within the home and community will earn a gold card.
-Class teachers record these achievements on a class chart.

 After a total of 10 gold weeks has been achieved, children will earn an enamel gold star and begin collecting again.

 This positivity is recognised first and foremost and this visual element to our behaviour system, reinforces and celebrates our beliefs and our gratitude for being a John Clifford School child.
+Children wear their Gold Stars with pride.

-For the very small minority of children, for whom Good to Be Green does not work all of the time we apply additional strategies to encourage positive behaviour.
+For the very small minority of children, for whom Good to Be Gold does not work all of the time we apply additional strategies to encourage positive behaviour.
 This may include a child having a reward chart with direct involvement of the Headteacher.
-This breaks up the periods of the day into more manageable chunks for children who demonstrate the most challenging behaviour.
-This would only apply to 5 or 6 children out of the entire school population and these children can be really successful when their rewards and sanctions make sense to them and when they feel included and valued.
+All children are treated individually and all children are respected when deciding what works best.